-For independent travelers, you can take bus Y1 and 9 from downtown area to Sun Yat-sen Mausoleum.
+For independent travelers, you can take a metro from downtown area to Sun Yat-sen Mausoleum.
 Moreover, buses are available between Xiaoling Mausoleum of Ming Dynasty and Sun Yat-sen Mausoleum, Linggu Temple and Sun Yat-sen Mausoleum.

 If you want to get rid of hustle of public transportation and troublesome navigation, you can take a private tour package which covers sightseeing, dining and transfer from us.
 Our local tour guide and driver will escort you to visit Sun Yat Sen Mausoleum with speed and convenience, and take care of all the details.
 You just need to focus on sightseeing.